Ecosyste.ms: Awesome

 )

 Note that `null` is a quite different thing than `undefined` in JS and TS, so `Optional` doesn't take care of it.
-If your `Record` has properties which can be `null`, then use the `Null` runtype explicitly.
+If your `Object` has properties which can be `null`, then use the `Null` runtype explicitly.

 ```ts

-const MilitaryShip = Ship.And(
+const MilitaryShip = Ship.and(

-lastDeployedTimestamp: Number.Or(Null),
+lastDeployedTimestamp: Number.or(Null).optional(),

 }),